 Please understand that the battery manufacturers are companies separate and independent of Mag Instrument.
 Mag Instrument did not create, does not control, and cannot be responsible for the terms or operation of battery manufacturers’ device damage policies and practices.
 The above battery manufacturer contact information, current as of late September 2016, is provided to you as a courtesy but is, of course, subject to change by the battery manufacturer.

 Q- What Is ANSI?

 A- Flashlight Performance Testing – The ANSI Standard

 In 2009, the American National Standards Institute, in cooperation with the National Electrical Manufacturers Association, published a standard called the ANSI/NEMA FL 1-2009 Flashlight Basic Performance Standard.
 The ANSI Standard has become widely accepted in the portable lighting industry because it affords a practical way to make “apples-to-apples” comparisons among different flashlights.

-The ANSI Standard defines four basic performance categories, and prescribes official logos for displaying results.
-The following table lists the categories, and for each one indicates the unit of measure, the official logo, and the basic meaning of the category:
+The ANSI Standard defines four basic performance categories and prescribes official logos for displaying results.
+The following table lists the categories, and each one indicates the unit of measure, the official logo, and the basic meaning of the category:

 Light Output versus Beam Distance

 Judging from questions and comments we receive, the distinction between Light Output and Beam Distance is a source of some confusion.
 It is important to understand that these two concepts – Light Output and Beam Distance –deal with quite distinct characteristics that, surprisingly to many people, don’t necessarily go hand in hand.
 A flashlight can have a very high Light Output (measured in lumens), and yet have a very short Beam Distance (measured in meters).
 And the opposite can also be true: A flashlight can have a very modest output in lumens and yet can be remarkably effective in lighting up an object very far away.